COVID-19: Spain reopens border with France

 There were no checks from midnight and the traffic flowed freely.

-The Spanish government announced Saturday that from Sunday EU member state citizens and those from the passport-free Schengen zone would be allowed freely into Spain, with no 14-day quarantines required.
+The Spanish government announced on Saturday that from Sunday, EU member state citizens and those from the passport-free Schengen zone would be allowed freely into Spain, with no 14-day quarantines required.

 Portugal has however said it will keep its border with Spain closed until Jul 1.